otienojoseph/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 11-lists: List files in current dir, parent dir and boot dir
 - 12-file_type: Print the file type of file
 - 13-symbolic_link: Create symlink to ls binary
+- 14-copy_html: Copy all html files on the current dir to the parent dir